annarife99/Final-Project-MLOps/reports/README.md

 > *experiments.*
 > Answer:

-The overall structure from cookiecutter that we've used is:
+The overall structure from cookiecutter we've used is:
-.dvc : contain the configuration files for dvc, a version control system for machine learning projects.
+.dvc: contain the configuration files for dvc, a version control system for machine learning projects.
-.gitignore : git ignore file, used to ignore files and directories that should not be tracked by git LICENSE : license file for the project
+.gitignore: git ignore file, used to ignore files and directories that should not be tracked by git
+LICENSE: license file
-Makefile : a Makefile is a simple way to automate common tasks in a project.
-README.md : contains information about the project requirements.txt : contains the project dependencies
-data.dvc : data version control file for dvc data/processed/test.pth : a processed data file for the test set data/processed/train.pth : a processed data file for the train set data/raw/ : contains the raw data files docs/ : contains documentation files models/ : contains the models and their configurations notebooks/ : contains the project's notebooks which we didn’t use. outputs.dvc : outputs version control file for dvc predict.dockerfile : a file that contains instructions to build a container image pyproject.toml : a file that contains the project's dependencies references/ : contains references used in the project reports/ : contains the project's reports src/ : contains the source code for the project which we used: src/features: to cbuild the features. src/models: to make the train model and the predict model, we have also the config files for hydra and some utils script for useful functions. src/visualitzation: We printed some useful images of how our model performs. test_environment.py : a script to test the environment tox.ini : configuration file for Tox, a tool for running tests in multiple Python environments trainer.dockerfile : a file that contains instructions to build a container image
+Makefile: a Makefile is a simple way to automate common tasks README.md: contains information about the project requirements.txt: contains the project dependencies data.dvc: data version control file for dvc data/processed/test.pth: a processed data file for the test set data/processed/train.pth: a processed data file for the train set data/raw/: contains the raw data docs/: contains documentation files models/: contains the models and configurations notebooks/: contains the project's notebooks which we didn’t use. outputs.dvc: outputs version control file for dvc predict.dockerfile: a file that contains instructions to build a container image pyproject.toml: a file that contains the project's dependencies references/: contains project references reports/: contains the project's reports src/: contains the source code for the project which we used: src/features: to cbuild the features. src/models: to make the train model and the predict model, together with the config files for hydra and utils script for useful functions. src/visualitzation: useful images of how our model performs. test_environment.py: a script to test the environment tox.ini: configuration file for Tox, a tool for running tests in multiple Python environments trainer.dockerfile: a file that contains instructions to build a container image

 ### Question 6